sunshanwen/BP4RNAseq/README.md

 down2quan(accession=c("SRR11402955","SRR11402974"), taxa="Homo sapiens", scRNA = TRUE, protocol = "dropseq")
 ```

-will download the public scRNA-seq data from two ‘BioSample’ with
+will download the public single-cell RNA-seq data from two ‘BioSample’
-accession id “SRR11402955” and “SRR11402974”, respectively, and the
+with accession id “SRR11402955” and “SRR11402974”, respectively, and the
 latest reference genome, transcript and annotation data of Homo sapiens,
-do the quality control (filter out the poor-quality reads and
-contaminations), reads alignments and gene expression quantification
+do the quality control, reads alignments and gene expression
-based on the Alevin workflow.
+quantification based on the Alevin workflow.

 Alternatively,